Robert Blood, founder and managing director

 Tom is a specialist in foreign language research and analysis, having spent over 12 years in the business information sector in a variety of content and management roles.
 His particular area of expertise is fast-moving consumer goods (FMCG), and he has spoken and written extensively on innovation and packaging trends.
 Tom holds a modern languages degree from the University of Leeds, UK.

 Emily has a passion for foreign languages and making language learning creative, sociable and fun.
 She studied French and Linguistics at Oxford University, followed by an MA in Applied Linguistics at Sussex University.
 She has since taught English, French, Spanish and Mandarin to adults and children, and lived in France and China.
 In 2021 she was a speaker at the Women in Language Conference, and she also wrote the 'How to Be Me' language series, which is being published in 2022.

 Nathan Anderson, North American researcher

 Nathan earned his bachelor’s degree in Philosophy and Religious Studies from the University of Arizona.
 After graduating, he taught high school advanced placement classes in government and English literature and provided college counseling and test preparation consulting.
 Nathan speaks Spanish and has worked as a translator for non-profits and businesses serving Spanish-speaking communities in Arizona and the Washington DC area.

-Benjamin Warburton, sales executive
+Benjamin Warburton, business development